Singular blocks of parabolic category O and finite W-algebras

 The starting point for us is an equivalence of categories $\Phi_\mu\colon\hcO(\chi_\mu,0)\to \hcO(\chi_0,f)$ constructed by \Milicic and Soergel \cite[Theorem 5.1]{MiS}.
-This functor makes sense for any integral value of $\mu$ for an appropriate value of $f$; one case of special interest is the functor $\Phi_0\colon\hcO(\chi_0,0)\to\hcO(\chi_0,0)$.
-This functor was considered in earlier work of Soergel \cite{Soe86} to construct an equivalence between $\cO(\chi_0,0)$ and $\pcO(\chi_0,0)$.
-Our main result of this section will be to understand the effect of this functor on subcategories of interest to us.
+This functor makes sense for any integral value of $\mu$ for any compatible choice of $f$, so for simplicity we leave $f$ out from the notation.
+Our main result of this section will be to understand the effect of the functor $\Phi_\mu$ on subcategories of interest to us.